-There are some exciting changes coming July 1, 2022!
-The three major credit bureaus are joining forces to remove approximately 70% of medical debt that’s already gone to collections from consumers’ credit reports.
-Medical collection debt that has been paid will be removed from credit reports and, in the first half of 2023, the three bureaus will also stop including medical debt that’s in collections and under $500 on reports.
+Some exciting changes were made on July 1, 2022!
+The three major credit bureaus joined forces to remove approximately 70% of medical debt that’s already gone to collections from consumers’ credit reports.
+Medical collection debt that had been paid was removed from credit reports and, in the first half of 2023, the three bureaus also stopped including medical debt that was in collections and under $500 on reports.

-In addition to all of this, the No Surprises Act – which helps protect patients from unexpected costs associated with seeing an out-of-network provider they did not choose, such as during an emergency or for surgery – will be more aggressively enforced.
-The VA will also stop reporting approximately 90% of the debt they have been and will be streamlining their debt forgiveness process.
+In addition to all of this, the No Surprises Act – which helps protect patients from unexpected costs associated with seeing an out-of-network provider they did not choose, such as during an emergency or for surgery – began to be more aggressively enforced.
+The VA also stopped reporting approximately 90% of the debt they had been and streamlined their debt forgiveness process.

 So, how does this actually affect me?